-Hui, the dialect of Huizhou culture area, today's some parts of Anhui, Zhengjiang, and Jiangxi.
+Hui, the dialect of Huizhou culture area, today some parts of Anhui, Zhengjiang, and Jiangxi.

 The Scenery of Guilin in Guangxi Province, Photo by Teng Bin.

-Besides, among 55 minority groups in China, many ethnicities have their own language systems.
+Besides, among 55 minority groups in China, many ethnicities have their language systems.

-To sum up, there are over 80 existing spoken languages and over 30 writing systems in China.
+To sum up, over 80 existing spoken languages and over 30 written language systems exist in China.

-Many Chinese could speak both their local dialect and Mandarin (or Putonghua).
-They would talk to their families and fellow townsmen using dialects, and speak Mandarin at school, work, and outside of their hometowns.
+Many Chinese can speak their local dialect and Mandarin (or Putonghua).
+They would talk to their families and fellow townspeople using dialects and speak Mandarin at school, work, and outside of their hometowns.

 History and Evolution of Chinese Languages.

-Throughout history, there are four stages in regard to the history and development of Chinese languages.
+Throughout history, there have been four stages regarding the history and development of the languages of China.

 Old Chinese, Archaic Chinese, or Shanggu Hanyu

-During Jin Dynasty, many separatist regimes had risen and fallen, and those endless wars caused large-scale death and immigrations, which formed the Middle Chinese.
+During Jin Dynasty, many separatist regimes rose and fell, and those endless wars caused large-scale death and immigration, which formed the Middle Chinese.

-Chinese Characters "Le Wei Yang" (Eternal Happiness) on Unearthed Eaves Tile of the Han Dynasty — Fujian Museum (Photo by Dongmaiying)
+Chinese Words "Le Wei Yang" (Eternal Happiness) on Unearthed Eaves Tile of the Han Dynasty — Fujian Museum (Photo by Dongmaiying)

 Middle Chinese or Zhonggu Hanyu